 Whenever I read, see, or hear something that excites me, I find I want to “look under the hood.”
 I want to learn how the pieces fit together and how it works its magic.

-I find myself doing this not just with fundraising appeals, but with other promo materials for musicians.
-From concert booking pitches and bios, to cover letters, CVs, and grant proposals—the whole gamut of musicians’ marketing material.
+I find myself doing this with fundraising appeals.
+But also with any promo materials for musicians.
+From concert booking pitches and bios, to cover letters, CVs, and grant proposals.
+The whole gamut of musicians’ marketing material.

 Yeah, I know, it’s a nerdy compulsion.

 My life-long affliction—my curiosity and investigative habit—has had its upside.
 It’s not only enabled me to help more musicians.
 It’s also kept my work fascinating.

 Whenever I show examples of any good promotional material to a musician I’m working with, there’s a danger.

 The problem with examples

 Instead of analyzing and learning from the example, it’s too easy to mimic or “borrow” from the text.
 Whether consciously or not, this never turns out well.
 It’s like dressing in someone else’s clothes and pretending to be someone you’re not.

 So whenever I show examples to clients, I do my best to explain that this will only help if they analyze and learn from the example.
 And NOT copy or else get caught up in ‘compare and despair.’

 It’s all too easy to read an inspiring example, change a few words and think that you’re good to go.

 Either way we miss out on what we can actually gain from analyzing good examples.

 Instead, I recommend when you’re looking at any promotional material, to set your ego aside.
 Hit the “pause” button on any comparing between what you’re looking at and your own situation.
 And be curious about what makes that example work.

 Below is the organization’s fundraising blurb that activated my curiosity and investigative habit.